-Due to the similarities in structure, content, and processes related to the exchange of clinical documents with the PCEHR system, common conformance requirements are listed in this section that apply to all clinical documents sent to, and retrieved from, the PCEHR system.
+Due to the similarities in structure, content, and processes related to the exchange of clinical documents with the PCEHR system, some conformance requirements are common to all clinical documents.
+The common conformance requirements listed in this section apply to all clinical documents sent to, and retrieved from, the PCEHR system.
 These conformance requirements are additional to the common conformance requirements in Section 3.
 That is, the common conformance requirements in Section 3 also apply to the exchange of clinical documents with the PCEHR system.